-Pamphill First School recognises that it has a duty undersection 26 of the Counter-Terrorism and Security Act, 2015, in the exercise of its functions, to have due regard to the need to prevent people from being drawn into terrorism.
+Pamphill First School recognises that it has a duty under section 26 of the Counter-Terrorism and Security Act, 2015, in the exercise of its functions, to have due regard to the need to prevent people from being drawn into terrorism.

+Duty What this means Action By whom

+Risk assessment

-Duty What this means Action By whom Risk assessment Assess the risk of children being drawn into terrorism Staff can demonstrate a general understanding of the risks affecting children and young people g of the risks affecting Education", September 2022.
-All staff DSL Know that radicalisation can take place online so awareness of internet safety is an issue for all communities.
+Assess the risk of children being drawn into terrorism Staff can demonstrate a general understanding of the risks affecting children and young people All staff have read "Keeping Children Safe in Education", September 2022.
+The Designated Safeguarding Lead (DSL) has informed staff of their duties as set out in "The Prevent Duty - Departmental advice for Schools and childcare providers" (DfE June 2015) All staff should: know that Dorset is NOT judged by the government to be a high priority area for Prevent activities, however, we are no different to any other part of the UK for the threats we face.
+Know that radicalisation can take place online so awareness of internet safety is an issue for all communities.
 Be aware of 'Dawah' (invitation or preaching of Islam in order to convert) which has caused issues nationally.
 This is not thought to be an issue in Dorset yet but staff should be vigilant for the signs.
 Know that Dorset has a small but growing Muslim community and it is primarily from these communities that Daesh and other